brunomuniz-encora/poc-starlingx-messages/BlogPost.md

 installs and sets up the Kubernetes Dashboard for you.
 The procedure is also covered on the [bare metal installation guides](https://docs.starlingx.io/deploy_install_guides/release/kubernetes_access.html#gui).

+## Conclusion

+In less than 5 minutes you learned how easy it is to deploy your existing Helm-packaged application to StarlingX.
+No surprises there!
+We will talk about Flux and StarlingX App on the next installments of this series.

-## Application Demo and Information
+## Appendix - Application Demo and Information

-> _TODO_: Should this section be included in the blog post?

 The application simulates a network of antivirus scanners and threat-monitoring running independently and geographically distributed called `nodes`.
 When a